-- 34.3 The hospital shall, within 24 hours of receipt of such information, notify the licensing agency of any reportable event as defined in section 1.41 herein. - 34.4 In cases of kidnapping or elopement, the report to the licensing agency shall include: patient medical record number; date and circumstances of the kidnapping/elopement; and outcome (e.g., return to hospital, adverse effect, etc.) Peer review and follow-up reporting shall be conducted as required in sections 34.10 and 34.11 herein. - 34.5 Health care facilities shall provide the licensing agency with prompt notice of pending and actual labor disputes/actions which would impact delivery of patient care services including, but not limited to, strikes, walk-outs, and strike notices.
+- 34.3 The hospital shall, within 24 hours of receipt of such information, notify the licensing agency of any reportable event as defined in section 1.49 herein on a form and in a manner specified by the Department. - 34.4 In cases of kidnapping or elopement, the report to the licensing agency shall include: patient medical record number; date and circumstances of the kidnapping/elopement; and outcome (e.g., return to hospital, adverse effect, etc.) Peer review and follow-up reporting shall be conducted as required in sections 34.10 and 34.11 herein. - 34.5 Health care facilities shall provide the licensing agency with prompt notice of pending and actual labor disputes/actions which would impact delivery of patient care services including, but not limited to, strikes, walk-outs, and strike notices.
 Health care facilities shall provide a plan, acceptable to the Director, for continued operation of the facility, suspension of operations, or closure in the event of such actual or potential labor dispute/action.